gprajwalpoojari/Coursera-Test_case/README.md

 # Coursera-Test_case
-This repository is for testing a usecase in coursera
+This repository is for testing a usecase in coursera.
+This repository serves no other purpose.